Farzam1372/Farzam1372/README.md

 # Farzam Nazari - Data Scientist 👩‍💻
-Hello, I'm Farzam Nazari, experienced data scientist and AI enthusiast with a master's degree in industrial engineering and international management.
-I love solving problems in creative ways using data.
+Hello, I'm Farzam Nazari, Data Scientist pursuing a Master's in Industrial Engineering and International Management with focus on Data Science and AI in Berlin.
+Passionate about addressing and solving problems through data and AI.
+My academic background and professional interests converge in realm of data science, statistics, mathematics, and AI.
+I am dedicated to utilizing advanced analytical techniques to derive actionable insights and drive strategic decision making.

 ----
 # Professional Background 🌐